fortran-lang/stdlib/doc/specs/index.md

 # Fortran stdlib Specifications (specs)

-This is and index/directory of the specifications (specs) for each new module/feature as described in the [workflow document](../Workflow.html).
+This is an index/directory of the specifications (specs) for each new module/feature as described in the [workflow document](../Workflow.html).

 [TOC]